Hosts: all fruit trees; cause damage to peach, apricot

 Treatment Threshold: No threshold determined.

-Management Considerations: Earwigs are also predators on other insects, so their presence at times other than when fruits are ripe can be beneficial.
+Management Considerations: Protect ripe, soft fruit from damage.
+Earwigs are also predators on other insects, so their presence at times other than when fruits are ripe can be beneficial.